kartik-manchanda/Book-Buff/README.md

-# Book-Buff is movie finder android App.
+# Movie Buff is movie finder android App.
 This app fetches movies from TheMovieDb.
 It sorts the movies according to popularity and Top-Rated.
 It uses Retrofit as Http Client.